Lowertown Historic District (Lockport, New York)

 Lowertown Historic District is a national historic district located at Lockport in Niagara County, New York.
 The district is predominantly residential in nature, with some commercial structures and warehouses.
-The mose elegant homes are along Market Street, east of Chapel Street, facing the Erie Canal.
+The most elegant homes are along Market Street, east of Chapel Street, facing the Erie Canal.
 Notable structures in this district include the Western Block Company Warehouse, a 2 1/2-story stone structure built before 1855; Lockport Bank Building built in 1829, and located at 315-319 Market Street; Washington Hunt House, built in 1831 and home to New York Governor Washington Hunt, and located at 363 Market Street; the former Christ Episcopal Church at 425 Market Street; and the Vine Street School, an Italianate style one-room school built in 1864.

 It was listed on the National Register of Historic Places in 1973.